emibloque/emibloque/_experience/2017-02-the-cocktail.md

 - Improved the metrics collection system in a chatbot app built with _Vue.js_ and _Node.js_ using _Dialogflow_, _Chatbase_, and _Datastore_.
 - Designed and developed a real-time chat for live events with _React.js_, _Elixir_, _PostgreSQL_, and _DynamoDB_.
 - Implementing fully customized e-commerce solutions and high-end web applications in _Ruby on Rails_ and _PHP_ with _Symfony_ and _Laravel_.
-- Maintained Content Management Systems built with _PHP_ and _Drupal_.